as4401s/MLFlow/README.md

 # Housing Price Prediction with ML Experiment Tracking using MLflow

 This project demonstrates a machine learning workflow for predicting housing prices using various regression models.
 A key focus of this repository is to showcase the use of **MLflow** for robust experiment tracking, model management, and results comparison.
+It's important to note that the models have not been hyperparameter-tuned for optimal performance; the primary goal is to demonstrate the capabilities of MLflow.

 We explore three different regression models to solve this problem:
 1.  **Linear Regression**